 - Earning a Living by Teaching.
 Kyle tells us how lucrative the field can be by teaching people that want to reach higher levels of success.
 He’s a successful lawyer, but Kyle still works to teach others.

 Time stamp: 5:20 to 7:57

 - Kyle talks about his relationship with Shon Hopwood, describing how they connected.
-After Kyle concluded his work as an appellate court judge, he launched a law firm.
+After Kyle concluded his work as an appellate court clerk, he launched a law firm.

 Time Stamp: 7:57 to 9:31